Piku Turns 10: Deepika Padukone's Film Was A Love Letter To Daughters Who Do It All

 Advertisment

-Piku, the popular new movie where Deepika Padukone plays Piku, a successful architect struggling to manage both her career and the responsibility of her 70-year-old father Bhashkor Banerjee (Amitabh Bachchan), who can be quite the handful, is a triumph of a character and of women.
+Deepika Padukone plays Piku, a successful architect struggling to manage both her career and the responsibility of her 70-year-old father Bhashkor Banerjee (Amitabh Bachchan), who can be quite the handful.
+Her character is a triumph for women.
 Here’s why:

 • In a patriarchal country where it is assumed that the son will take care of his aged parents, it is a delight to see a young woman take financial and emotional responsibility of her elderly father without fuss or drama.

 • Sexual liberation is treated as tenderly as some of the other emotions at play.
-On a drunken night Piku gets incessant calls from her lovelorn boss and we are left to assume a booty call was made, especially when he shows up disheveled at her house the next morning.
+On a drunken night, Piku gets incessant calls from her lovelorn boss, and we are left to assume a booty call was made, especially when he shows up dishevelled at her house the next morning.
 What’s interesting is that she is not objectified or diminished in any way by sleeping with her boss.
 In fact, her boss continues to respect her, be slightly afraid of her, and he’s discreet.
 They remain friends.

 • There are occasions when Piku succumbs to her father’s bullying just to keep the peace.
 Like her potential love Rana, you want to tell her not to, but you also realise with exasperation that this is what women in the real world often do.
 We haven’t met Piku before she lost her mother, before her father became a 70-year-old hypochondriac, or before she was fettered by her commitment to take care of him; but if he is the reason for her short fuse, we – like Rana – can understand.

-• The supporting cast of female characters is also wonderfully handheld into strength and out of lazy stereotyping.
-Piku’s Masi, for instance, is shown as a woman thrice-married but she is sprightly, jovial, without an ounce of cynicism and still hopeful of love.
-Piku’s Chachi’s is a bitter woman, yet her frustration, that could be as easily dismissed as society does, is understood and acknowledged by Piku’s father as rightful.
+• The supporting cast of female characters is also wonderfully handled into strength and out of lazy stereotyping.
+Piku’s Masi, for instance, is shown as a woman thrice-married, but she is sprightly, jovial, without an ounce of cynicism and still hopeful of love.
+Piku’s Chachi’s is a bitter woman, yet her frustration, which could be as easily dismissed as society does, is understood and acknowledged by Piku’s father as rightful.

 • The delightful writer Juhi Chaturvedi, who is equally delightful in person, shows us how deftly female writers are able to balance the chaos of family babble within the personal space of silence.
 Both her first movie Vicky Donor and Piku are progressive about their women characters without hollering in your face about it.